Hey everyone, today I’m going to be talking about whether or not personal trainers should recommend at-home workout programs to their clients.

 - The blue container is for healthy fats and cheese (1/3 cup)

-- The bonus seventh container is Shakeology cup (in case you are following that routine as well)
+- The seventh bonus container is Shakeology cup (in case you are following that routine as well)

-Obviously, you cannot just fill up these containers as many times as you want.
+You cannot just fill up these containers as many times as you want.
 There are specific instructions on how many times you could fill up each one for each day.
 They will also show you how to calculate your daily intake needs for calories.

 And based on these needs they will then let you know how many of each container you can have.
 I found this extremely easy to follow compared to most exercise diet plans that I have looked at in the past.